PoggitTestPlugins/PoggitTestPlugin/README.md

 # Poggit-Test-Plugin
-Test plugin for use on poggit.
+Test plugin for use on poggit..